sohamsshah/insight-jainism/docs/Scriptures/Triloksar/part3.md

 - Their Life Span
 - Who becomes a Vaimaanik Dev and where does Vaimaanik Dev goes after death

-After explaining such great material belongings and happiness of Devlok, Acharyadev in the Gatha 559 and Gatha 560 goes on to explain the real true happiness of Siddha Bhagwaan.
+**After explaining such great material belongings and happiness of Devlok, Acharyadev in the Gatha 559 and Gatha 560 goes on to explain the real true happiness of Siddha Bhagwaan.**

-He tells us not to get fooled by this fickle materialistic happiness and explains what the real happiness is like.
+Acharyadev tells us not to get fooled by this fickle materialistic happiness and explains what the real happiness is like.

 In 6 Dhala it is said that:

-> " Jo Vimaanvasi hu thay, Samyakdarshan bin dukh paaye"
+> जो विमानवासी हू थाय, सम्यग्दर्शन बिन दु:ख पाय।

-Which means that without Samyakdarshan (Right belief), even if one has the belongings as a Vimaanvasi dev, then also one is in pain and grief; and real happiness isn't found in materials.
+This means that without **Samyakdarshan (Right belief)**, even if one has the belongings as equal to of **Vimaanvasi dev**, then also one is in pain and grief; and real happiness isn't experienced.